 The people in charge of the hall have asked us NOT to park in the streets near the hall, but to use the official car park only.
 If the residents feel we are intruding we could be asked to stop using the hall for our meetings.
 There is a possibility of overflow parking in the field to the west of the car park.

-We also offer an ICS Calendar file of all the meetings (main & beginners) of the session to add to your phone or email client — click here to download (if you're using Outlook 2003, you may have better luck with this version).
+We also offer an ICS Calendar file of all the meetings (main & beginners) of the session to add to your phone or email client — click here to download.